Victor Martin (sociologist): Espionage operation

 After his meeting in Breslau, he risked diverging from his route.
 He travelled to Sosnowiec, where he hoped to talk to Belgian Jews who had been hospitalized in the ghetto.
 Although the city's ghetto was open, it was strictly forbidden for Jews to leave.
 He succeeded in entering the ghetto.

 Martin does not find any of the people he is supposed to meet.
 They had either been arrested or escaped the ghetto.
 Every person he talks to is convinced that the deported Jews had been liquidated.
-He learns that many Jews had been transported to Auschwitz.
+He learns that many Jews had been transported to Auschwitz concentration camp.

 At Katowice, not far from Auschwitz, Martin met workers from the Service du Travail Obligatoire in a bistro, who described to him the mass extermination of Jews and the incineration of their bodies.
 He met with them on several occasions.
 Betrayed to the Gestapo, he was arrested and imprisoned on 1 April 1943 at the Radwitz camp, where he served as an interpreter.
 He escaped on 15 May 1943.

 After secretly returning to Belgium, he wrote a report (archived by the Yad Vashem Holocaust memorial) to his resistance comrades in the Front de l'Indépendance.
 They passed the results to London.
 News of his discoveries also circulated in Belgium, causing Jews to hide their children with the underground and to take flight.
 Martin went underground in the Charleroi area.
 He was arrested by the Gestapo, and transferred to Herzogenbusch concentration camp in the Netherlands.
 He escaped again, and was sheltered by resistance comrades.

 After the war, Martin worked for the Belgian employment administration and later overseas for the International Labour Organization.
 He married and had a family, and retired to Haute-Savoie towards the end of the 1970s.
 He died in anonymity in 1989 in Féternes, near Thonon-les-Bains (Haute-Savoie, France).